MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/saved-views.md

 Views are available on most, but not all pages.
 Specifically, views are currently available on all full-screen pages except for dashboards and workspaces.
 Non-full-screen pages, which include dialog boxes, drop-down dialogs, lookups, enhanced previews, also currently do not support views.
 View support for additional page types, such as workspaces and dialog boxes, may be considered for a future update.

 ### Who is allowed to publish views?
-System administrators and users who have been granted the Saved views administrator role are the only users who have rights to publish views.
+System administrators and users who have been assigned to the Saved views administrator role are the only users who have rights to publish views.

 ### Why am I not able to save filters with this view?
 There are a few reasons why a filter may not appear to save with a view: